jlmm-79/Markdown-Pages-Challenge/Christmas Tree.md

 ![Relative](/ChristmasTree.jpg)

-### With the Thanksgiving Holiday coming to a close, the next holiday to prepare for - if you haven't already - is Christmas.
+### With the Thanksgiving Holiday coming to a close, the next holiday to prepare for - *if* you haven't already - is Christmas.
 Many people remember this holiday for its music, family gatherings/traditions, and gift-giving spirit; however, the vast majority of people can recognize this holiday because of its symbols and decorations.
-Among these decorations, arguably the most notorious would be the Christmas Tree -  perhaps because of its tendency to be adorned with multiple eye-catching ornamentss and accompanied by presents.
+Among these decorations, arguably the most notorious would be the Christmas Tree -  perhaps because of its tendency to be adorned with multiple eye-catching ornaments and accompanied by presents.
 ### The following is a step-by-step guide to setting up a natural Christmas tree so that you and your family can better enjoy the Christmas spirit.

 ## 1. Choosing and Storing Your Tree